splynx/docs/files/en/voice/auto_cdr_processing/auto_cdr_processing.md

     * FTP - if you select "FTP" then you will need to set the same parameters as for "SFTP" but without RSA key

-    * Local - if you select "Local" than you will need to set only Title and Folder path
+    * Local - if you select "Local" then you will need to set only Title and Folder path

   * Folder path - set your path to folder